ryanturnerwebdev/netbox/docs/features/ipam.md

 VRF modeling in NetBox very closely follows what you find in real-world network configurations, with each VRF assigned a standards-compliant route distinguisher.
 You can even create route targets to manage the import and export of routing information among VRFs.

-!!! tip "Enforcing Unique IP Space"
+:::tip "Enforcing Unique IP Space"
     Each VRF can be independently configured to permit or prohibit duplicate IP objects.
 For example, a VRF which has been configured to enforce unique IP space will not allow the creation of two 192.0.2.0/24 prefixes.
 The ability to toggle this restriction per VRF affords the user maximum flexibility in modeling their IP space.

 ## AS Numbers